syenkoc/evolution/README.md

 (essentially a <i>second</i> cost function) measures the degree of violation.
 This function is <b>not</b> the same as the fitness function, and, in fact, the values from the two function are never directly compared.
-This avoids the complex "tuning" often required with penalty and barrier methods.
+This avoids the complex cost-function "tuning" (often) required with penalty and barrier methods.

-By default, problems assumes that all parameter vectors are feasible; and the violation of all candidates is 0.
+By default, problems assume that all parameter vectors are feasible; and the violation of all candidates is 0.

 Finally, a problem can optionally supply